NHSDigital/eps-steel-thread/README.md

 ## Features

-* Parse a FHIR prepare nominated-pharmacy prescription-order into a readable format
+* Parse a FHIR prepare nominated-pharmacy prescription-order into a readable format - (allows anonymous users)
 * Amend a prescription to be nominated to another pharmacy
 * Sign a prescription
 * Send a prescription